 Located on the top floor of Wood Hall, the Nycum Rare Book Room collection of materials is a consolidation of works that have been contributed by individuals, families, and unknown donors as well as being found on the shelves of the Boley Library itself.
 The greatest number of works, some 55+, have come from Professor Peter S. Nycum’s Library.
 In addition to the Nycum collection, other works have come from the library of Matthew and Edward Deady, while other volumes were contributed by Richard Nahstoll, Folger Johnson, the George Heilig family, and Robert Weiss.

 The particular titles housed in the Nycum Rare Book Room are described in an annotated catalog of the collection which is available at the Library Desk.
-Although this collection is not open to the public, researchers needing access can apply to the Associate Dean, Library, Professor Tami Gierloff for special permission to use the collection.
+Although this collection is not open to the public, researchers needing access can apply to the Dean of the Library.
+Some small-scale events are held in the Rare Book Room, and those should be scheduled through the Law School Events office.

 This special collection was established in 1971 by the family and friends of the Honorable Milton A. Pearl, the late Director of the Public Land Law Review Commission and former Counsel of the Subcommittee on Public Lands of the House Committee on Interior and Insular Affairs.